TC1211/RIP-IP-routing/README.md

 Tianchan Dong, Grace Chen
 ## Implementation Details
 #### Main Class
 The main class is where the threads are housed; all other classes are accessed by the threads when needed.
 The main class provides functionality for parsing node files and setting up lists of node interface objects upon startup.
-Main.c is also responsible for accepting input from the terminal and performing whatever command was entered by the user.
+Main.c is also responsible for accepting input from the terminal and performing whatever command was entered by the user; the main() method in the main class sets up all necessary tables before entering a while (1) loop to accept commands, as well as periodically check for and send updates on its topography.
 #### RIP
 The RIP class defines the RIP packet and entry struct used to store information about a neighbor.
 The RIP class provides functionality for constructing a list of such entries to be encapsulated by an RIP packet.
 #### IP